enadol/fbjsonrobot/README.md

 Result file is bundesliga.json

-In Windows shell just give python launch.py and ENTER for the JSON result file to be generated
+Requieres Python 3.x.
+In Windows shell just enter "py launch.py", matchday and file name, plus RETURN, for the JSON result file to be generated

 ## But first, check and/or adapt the code according to your needs (league, file names, paths, etc)